 UV/Weathering Resistance

-In addition to corrosion resistance, fiberglass shows minimal material degradation or embrittlement when exposed to years of sunlight, heat, cold temperatures, or water.
+In addition to its corrosion resistance, fiberglass exhibits minimal material degradation or embrittlement when exposed to sunlight, heat, cold, or water for years.
 It retains the engineering properties of its resin matrix.

 Light Weight

 Fiberglass awning poles are lighter than metal alternatives, easing installation and reducing weight-driven design demands on anchors and hardware.
-The strength-to-weight ratio exceeds aluminum.
+The strength-to-weight ratio exceeds that of aluminum.

 Electrical & Thermal Insulation

-The epoxy polymer matrix of fiberglass poles provides excellent electrical and thermal insulation for added safety and energy efficiency.
-Metallic poles can conduct heat/cold or electricity.
+The epoxy polymer matrix of fiberglass poles provides excellent electrical and thermal insulation, enhancing safety and energy efficiency.
+Metallic poles can conduct heat/cold, or electricity.

-With continuing advances in fiberglass production methods and formulations, these composite poles represent an appealing option for permanent awning installations demanding maintenance-free durability.
+With ongoing advances in fiberglass production methods and formulations, these composite poles represent an appealing option for permanent awning installations that demand maintenance-free durability.
 Specifiers should confirm specifications, including the fiber architecture, resin type, and fiber content that influence the end product’s performance.